 Weatherstripping

-Weatherstripping: the unsung hero of doors.
 Wrapped around jambs and header, it creates an airtight seal that blocks draughts and preserves heat.
-Without it, our homes and businesses would be less comfortable and less energy-efficient.
+With it, our homes and businesses would be more comfortable and energy-efficient.

 Transom